spiegelp/MaterialDesignExtensions/README.md

   <img src="https://github.com/spiegelp/MaterialDesignExtensions/raw/master/icon/icon.png" alt="Material Design Extensions icon" width="128px" />
 </p>
 <p>
-Material Design Extensions is based on [Material Design in XAML Toolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) to provide additional controls and features for WPF apps.
-The controls might not be specified in the [Material Design specification](https://material.io/guidelines/material-design/introduction.html) or would crash the scope of [Material Design in XAML Toolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit).
+Material Design Extensions is based on <a href="https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit">Material Design in XAML Toolkit</a> to provide additional controls and features for WPF apps.
+The controls might not be specified in the <a href="https://material.io/guidelines/material-design/introduction.html">Material Design specification</a> or would crash the scope of <a href="https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit">Material Design in XAML Toolkit</a>.
 </p>

 ## NuGet